cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 ## Add CosmJs `StargateClient`

 In order to connect to your Checkers blockchain, you need to create a client.
-Yhe client only needs read-only functionality because this server does not intend to submit transactions.
+The client only needs read-only functionality because this server does not intend to submit transactions.
 Also, add the CosmJs types, which will assist you with blocks, transactions and events:

 ```sh
 $ npm install @cosmjs/stargate cosmjs-types